| L1 TYRE CARE AND MAINTENANCE The four road wheels are the bolted type 4J x 15m

 the damaged area, the puncture can then be mended, provided that the

-Make sure the handbrake is fully on and, as an
+instructions on the repair outfit are followed. | | L3 CHANGING A WHEEL Make sure the handbrake is fully on and, as an

 additional precaution place a chock under one of the wheels.
 To remove the